Back to home page click here

 Membership of the EU has always been a more controversial matter in the UK than in most other Member States.
 Initially it was the Labour Party that was most divided over the issue of continued membership.
 Following a renegotiation process by the Labour Government of Harold Wilson, a referendum was held on 6 June 1975 in which a majority (67%) of those voting supported membership.

 The UK was due to assume the rotating Presidency of the European Council from 1 July-31 December 2017 but this will now not happen in the light of the referendum decision that the UK should leave the EU.
 Like all Member States, the UK has a member of the European Commission.
 This was Jonathan Hill (formally Lord Hill of Oareford) who had responsibility for financial stability, financial services and the Capital Markets Union.
 However, following the referendum, Hill resigned his post on the Commission.
 His replacement is Sir Julian King who has responsibility for security (note: unlike all previous UK Commissioners, he is not a politician but a career civil servant).

 There are 73 UK Members of the European Parliament (MEPs) and they are elected on a regional list system.
 For this purpose, the UK is divided into 12 electoral regions made up of the nations and regions of the UK.
 Each region has between three and ten MEPs and each MEP in a region represents each person living there: Eastern - 7, East Midlands - 5, London - 8, North East - 3, North West - 8, South East - 10, South West - 6, West Midlands - 7, Yorkshire and Humber - 6, Scotland - 6, Wales - 4, Northern Ireland - 3.
-The three major winners of UK seats in the European Parliament in May 2014 were respectively: the UK Independence Party with 24 seats (27.5% of the vote), the Labour Party with 20 seats (25.4%) and the Conservative Party with 19 seats (23.9%).
+The three major winners of UK seats in the European Parliament in May 2019 were respectively: the Brexit Party with 29 seats (31.6% of the vote), the Liberal Democrats with 16 seats (20.3% of the votes), and the Labour Party with 10 seats (14.1%).